CMecrow/CM-Project-4/README.md

 ### Header + Mid page image and text

 - The header image is the only main image that's repeated across pages throughout the site.
-As mentioned, it was a priority that the created posts take the forground on the site, so any large images would have to be muted and not drag attention away.
+As mentioned, it was a priority that the created posts take the foreground on the site, so any large images would have to be muted and not drag attention away.
 Both chosen images are of the ocean to match the theme of the site, and work more to break up the content and page than be a point of interest themselves.
-The acompanying text, 'Uncharted Waters' and 'Here be Monsters' again fit the nautical theme, but looked very boring and blockish when first put onto the page.
-To remedy this I duplicated the text and styled it via css to appear as a water reflection, taking guidance from both [this video](https://www.youtube.com/watch?v=nqa-nC6vMqY&t=1s), and [this tutorial](https://www.geeksforgeeks.org/how-to-create-reflection-effect-using-html-and-css/).
+The accompanying text, 'Uncharted Waters' and 'Here be Monsters' again fit the nautical theme, but looked very boring and blockish when first put onto the page.
+To remedy this I duplicated the text and styled it via CSS to appear as a water reflection, taking guidance from both [this video](https://www.youtube.com/watch?v=nqa-nC6vMqY&t=1s), and [this tutorial](https://www.geeksforgeeks.org/how-to-create-reflection-effect-using-html-and-css/).

 ### Register